 The 100 million roses grown for Valentine’s Day produce 9000 metric tons of carbon dioxide – they have the greatest single impact to climate change of any other crop.
 (More about this here.)

-Another option, if you are in a really cold place or want to be super green, make recycled newspaper bouquets or paper flowers!
+Another option, if you are in a really cold place, make paper flowers!

 2. Virtual Wall of Valentines

 If you have a gift shop set up, either in-house or online, with every purchase ask customers if they want to spend an additional $1, $2, or $5 to name a Valentine on a hearts poster wall.
 Then add their name and personal message to a virtual Wall on your Facebook page or website!
 The theme of the Valentine can be a message like “I bought this Valentine in honor of my daughter, Rebecca because she loves her local aquarium and I love her.”